 A Breeder who is doing some or all of the above is not simply looking to "produce pets".
 They are looking to maintain the breed they love.

-~ Carefully Planning Litters - Most breeders will be looking at Pedigrees, learning what they can about the dogs in the lines that they are not familiar with, and planning a match which will complement the strengths and weaknesses of each dog.
+~ Carefully Planning Litters - Most breeders will be looking at Pedigrees, learning what they can about the dogs in the lines that they are not familiar with, and planning a match that will complement the strengths and weaknesses of each dog.
 It is pretty common that they do not own both parents, most often they will just own the dam.
 That is not to say that two dogs owned by the same person won't be a good match.
 It certainly can be.
 But most people do not rely on that as there are many variables that might make the pair not a good match.
 This happens even when you carefully research the pedigrees and purchase both pups with possible future breeding in mind.
 It is not a simple math equation.

 ~ Health Screening - This is very, very important.
 It shows the breeder is doing all they can to ensure healthy pups that will not have issues that could be prevented.